15 Best Art Therapy Prompts for Anxiety You Can Start Today

 The prompt: If your anxiety were a creature, what would it look like?
 Draw, paint, or sculpt it.

-2. Create a Safe Space Collage
+2. Safe Space Collage

-The prompt: Using magazine images, create a collage of your ideal safe space—real or imaginary.
+The prompt: Using magazine images, create a collage of your ideal safe space — real or imaginary.

 Materials: Magazines, scissors, glue, poster board